Pirastro's Ed Mingo on Selecting Strings for Homes Versus Concert Halls

-In a VC-exclusive guest blog, Ed talks us through the new considerations for selecting strings - given performances during the COVID pandemic are now predominantly housebound.
+Pirastro's Ed Mingo talks us through the new considerations for selecting strings during the COVID pandemic, where many of us are playing at home

 Many of the strings used by professional musicians today are specifically made to fill larger concert halls and help the strings cut over a horn section.